Meet the Cabinet

 Jack Heinen is Montreat College’s vice president for finance and administration, a position he has held since October 2014.
 He has over 30 years of experience in financial management and strategic planning, having held high-ranking positions at both for-profit and non-profit institutions.
 Prior to coming to Montreat, Heinen served for seven years as chief financial officer for Grand Valley Health Corporation in Grand Rapids, Michigan.
 He has also been the chief financial officer for Michigan-based Advance Radiology Services, a financial manager for the Christian Reformed Church in North America, and was a high-ranking financial executive at the Pillsbury Company.
 Heinen earned his bachelor’s in business administration from Dordt College in Sioux Center, Iowa, and his master’s of business administration from Harvard Business School.

 Joe B. Kirkland, M.A.

 Joe B. Kirkland is counselor to the president at Montreat College, a position he has held since 2015.
-Before assuming he current position, he served as senior vice president, interim president, and vice president for advancement.
+Before assuming his current position, he served as senior vice president, interim president, and vice president for advancement.
 Prior to coming to Montreat College, Kirkland served as associate vice president for stewardship for Lancaster Bible College (LBC).
 Prior to joining LBC in 2000, he had a 25-year career with three major department store chains, including managerial and executive positions at McRae’s, The May Corporation, and The Bon-Ton.
 Kirkland earned his bachelor’s degree in business administration from the University of Southern Mississippi, his master’s in biblical studies at LBC, and an honorary doctorate from LBC.